DCalhas/eeg_to_fmri/home.md

 ## Acknowledgements

 We would like to thank everyone at [INESC-ID](https://www.inesc-id.pt/) that accompanied the journey throughout my PhD.
 This work was supported by national funds through Fundação para a Ciência e Tecnologia ([FCT](https://www.fct.pt/index.phtml.pt)), under the Ph.D.
-Grant SFRH/BD/5762/2020 to David Calhas, ILU project DSAIPA/DS/0111/2018 and INESC-ID pluriannual UIDB/50021/2020.
+Grant SFRH/BD/5762/2020 to David Calhas and INESC-ID pluriannual UIDB/50021/2020.

 ## Cite this repository